pjc0247/UniScript/README.md

 * Non-Commercial/Commercial use is allowed.
 * Sourcecode redistribution is not allowed.

-However, SlowSharp has its own license and you may publish with some modifications.
+However, __SlowSharp__ has its own license and you may publish code with some modifications.